At GCRM we use a process called ‘vitrification’ to freeze sperm, eggs and embryos.

 Embryo vitrification is now a well-established procedure.
-It allows us to freeze any good quality embryos that remain after embryo transfer.
+It allows us to freeze any good quality embryos that remain after embryo transfer or if transfer needs to be delayed.
 Embryos can be frozen at various stages, depending on how they develop.
 The decision to store embryos will depend on when embryo transfer takes place, and the number of good quality embryos available in the cycle.

 Vitrification has improved the outcomes of embryo freezing.
 It’s now a very reliable practice, yielding success rates as high as those achieved with fresh embryos.

 Occasionally, it may be decided to vitrify all the embryos in a cycle, and postpone embryo transfer.
 We do this to help prevent ovarian hyperstimulation syndrome (OHSS).
-If this is the best course of action for the individual being treated, the embryos are thawed and replaced in a subsequent cycle, free of charge.
-The cost of IVF or ICSI treatment at GCRM is fully inclusive of embryo freezing and the first year’s storage.
+If this is the best course of action for the individual being treated, the embryos are thawed and replaced in a subsequent cycle.

 We can use vitrification to successfully freeze eggs immediately after the collection procedure.
-This is important for women who would like to store eggs before undergoing chemo- or radiotherapy, or other treatments that might affect their fertility in the future.
+This is important for patients who would like to store eggs before undergoing treatments that might affect their fertility in the future.

-We also store eggs for women who are not ready to start a family now, but who recognise the importance of storing eggs while they are younger.
+We also store eggs for women who are not ready to start a family now, but who recognise the importance of egg quality while they are younger.
 Eggs collected and stored earlier in life are of a better quality than those women produce later on.
 Patients who choose to freeze eggs when they are under 35 tend to have higher success rates.

 You may need to store sperm for fertility preservation before certain medical procedures, or in the course of a fertility treatment cycle: